Warhammer 40,000 Darktide Review – Incomplete Package

 The art style of the game is the best the Warhammer 40,000 series has seen to date.
 No title before has managed to nail the setting and the atmosphere of the universe better than this.

-From small narrow corridors to large multilayered gothic halls, the visual aspects of the game never disappoints.
+From small narrow corridors to large multilayered gothic halls, the visual aspects of the game never disappoint.
 The serene moments between action sequences allow you to fully absorb and appreciate the graphics and the art style of the title, and the developers left no stone unturned in the character designs either.

 Performance was the main hurdle that delayed our Warhammer 40,000: Darktide review because while the game mostly maintained a steady FPS, my experience isn’t universal.
 Many players reported terrible framerates even though their hardware was more than capable of running the game at maximum settings.
-I also experienced a lot of crashes and frequent disconnections which really soured the experience.
-Some people have even reported not being able to play with their friends due to some error.
-Even though, the game has been in beta for quite some time, launching the game without ironing out the issues is highly unacceptable.

 Verdict